 The range of services may include:

-- Consultation with the Coordinator regarding the transition into life at Skidmore
+- Consultation with the coordinator regarding the transition into life at Skidmore

 - Self-advocacy training

-- Advocacy with faculty
+- Communication with faculty

 - Referral for on and off campus support

-- Liaison with the Counseling Center, Health Services, and other offices as necessary
+- Liaison with the Counseling Center, Health Services and other offices as necessary

-- Coordinating services offered by the office of Student Academic Services
+- Coordinating services offered by the Office of Student Academic Services

-- Consultation regarding the content of disability related documentation
+- Consultation regarding the content of disability-related documentation